beckje01/gr8eu-2013-static-talk/slides.md

-## CodeNarc - Additional Dependancies
+## CodeNarc - Additional Dependencies

 Some rules will need some extra config, adding GMetrics will allow many rules of the size.xml file to work.